metrorailings/OwlBlog/content/posts/week-13-insights.md

 The minute pressure shows its ugly face, Hurts wants to take off with the ball.
 In a clean pocket, he is giving his reads time to develop their routes.

 Packers adapted their pass rush going against Jalen Hurts.
 Nothing but bull rushes now.
 And it's a tactic that seems to have worked, as it staved off a potential comeback drive that Philadelphia desperately needed to tie up the game late in the fourth.
+Jalen Hurts was money on a couple throws, but it's clear that under pressure, his mentality quickly becomes all about running the ball.

+Jalen is young, so he can be molded, but it'll take time and (much more importantly) willingness on his part.